 About this speciesRecorded altitude range

-The spider is known from scattered locations across southern Britain as far north as Westmorland.
+The spider is known from scattered locations across southern Britain becoming scarcer further north.
 It is widespread in western and central Europe, but not recorded from Norway.

 Habitat and ecology

 This spider is found most often in and around buildings but has also been taken in sheltered locations outdoors, e.g. in cracks in walls and on under-cliffs.
 The spider has been found in the sewer system in Leicester (J. Daws, pers. comm.).
 It constructs the scaffold webs typical of the genus and has been observed feeding on pill-woodlice Armadillidium.
 Adults have been found at most times of the year.